he159ok/Resume-hugo-academic/content/authors/admin/_index.md

     url: https://www.vt.edu/
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Computer Science
-      institution: Stanford University
+      institution: Virginia Tech
-      year: 2012
+      year: ""
-    - course: MEng in Artificial Intelligence
+    - course: MSc in Computer Science
-      institution: Massachusetts Institute of Technology
+      institution: University of Chinese Academy of Sciences
-      year: 2009
+      year: ""
-    - course: BSc in Artificial Intelligence
+    - course: BSc in Digital Media Technology
-      institution: Massachusetts Institute of Technology
+      institution: Central China Normal University
-      year: 2008
+      year: ""
 superuser: true
 status:
   icon: ☕️
 last_name: Wu
 highlight_name: true
 first_name: Alice
-email: ""
+email: jianfenghe AT vt DOT edu
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi, everyone!
+My name is Jianfeng He.
+It is so honor to meet you all.

+Besides being a new member in Amazon, I am also a 5th-year Ph.D student in the CS@Virginia Tech.
+I research on computer vision, natural language processing.
+For the computer vision, I focus on guided image editing.
+For the natural language processing, I study on the uncertainty analysis in its applications.
+In addition, I worked on cross-modal retrieval when I was a master student in the University of Chinese Academy of Sciences.

 {style="text-align: justify;"}